sami855-ux/Email-spam-calssfication/README.md

 ├── Report.pdf           # Report documentation is added
 └── requirements.txt     # All the dependencies in this project
 ```

+## Used Tech
+- Python
+- Pandas, numpy for data processing
+- scikit-learn for model training and evaluation
+- matplotlib and seaborn for Data visualization
+- joblib for saving and loading the model
+- FastAPI for model deployment

 ## Try this message